Netflix/OpenVPCal/README.md

 ##### IMAGE SELECTION

 The image selection widget allows a viewer to the user to preview the calibration plate loaded for each wall.
 This widget allows the ability to select the ROI (Region of Interest) that the software will use to measure the values for each patch.
 The ROI is marked by a red rectangle that the user can drag and modify as required.
-Selecting the center of the ROI, allows it to be positionally dragged into place, whilst drag selecting the corners allows for resizing of the ROI. \
+Selecting the centre of the ROI, allows it to be positionally dragged into place, whilst drag selecting the corners allows for resizing of the ROI. \
  \
-Right clicking offers a context menu which resets the ROI should you make a mistake.
+Right-clicking offers a context menu which resets the ROI should you make a mistake.

 <img src="docs/source/images/image27.png" alt="image_tooltip" width="50%" height="50%">